 August 24, 2019, 9:00am - class 812 with Joel Pier - 137.0 today.
 I was 141.7 last night, so I'm fine with 137.0 for now.
 This entire week I've been waking up with tingly arms and legs.
 Perhaps this is a wakeup call to stop consuming so much Pepsi.
 After a short bout with depression, I went back to the one thing that brought my spirits back up: yoga.
 This past year has been especially jarring for me.
 Starting a new job, ups and downs with money, starting all over again in the dating game, and balancing any free time I have with friends have all took their toll on me.
 I even went back to my roots with what I like, but it just ended up feeling awkward and my partner ended up breaking up with me before anything good could develop.
 It's a shame, too, because she's a great person.
 In fact, she is an extraordinary person, being a top jeweller in Philadelphia and a singer-songwriter in a band.
 The previous man I dated was a world-renowned journalism professor who authored over 20 books and has appeared on television shows by Larry Kane and Anderson Cooper as well as The O'Reilly Factor.
 He was another extraordinary person, but, sadly, he just couldn't deal with one of my medical issues.
 Today's class was a return to my roots as well.
 More people know about me or remember me than I realized because when someone you've only met once or has seen you in a Bikram class remembers you and starts talking to you, that means you left an indelible impression upon them.
 I should hope they remembered me in a good moment, in a posture where I pushed myself hard and gave it my all, inspiring others to do the same.
 Today I was only a shell of my former self, starting all over again, sitting out on three sets of postures from fatigue.
 In a private moment with me after class, Joel reiterated one of Bikram's sayings: "It's never too late to start again."
 He encouraged me to sit up straight and chant "Hare Krishna" to myself again and again.
 "It can't hurt," he said.
 I did so and, true enough, I did feel better afterwards.

 My friend Sarah recently opened a yoga studio in Coatesville, PA.
 When I first met Sarah in 2017, I was immediately drawn to her kindness and a true inner light that shone from within.
 You can see it in her eyes and the way she composes herself.
-Every Pranakriya course we've taken together since then, she has never once made me feel differently about her as a person.
+In every Pranakriya course we've taken together, she has never once made me feel differently about her as a person.
 I hope Sarah does well in her new endeavor.

 August 25, 2019, 10:00am - Core 26